nursyah21/quizziz/README.md

 ## target day
 - day1: init nextjs project and implement google authentication
 - day2: develop feature for creating quizzez, displaying quiz in home page and searching quizzez
+- day3: add list quiz have created
-- day3: develop feature game mode where users can play in mulitplayer or just solo
+- day4: develop feature game mode where users can play in mulitplayer or just solo
-- day4: fix any bug that arises
+- day5: fix any bug that arises

 ### Daily Log